vleurgat/regstat/README.md

     	the port number to listen on (default "3333")
 ````

-At a minimum RegStat needs one argument ...
+At a minimum RegStat takes up to four arguments ...

+* the port number to listen on, provided using the `-port` option, defaults to 3333
-* the Postgres connection string, provided using the `-pg-conn-str` option
+* the Postgres connection string, provided using the `-pg-conn-str` option, defaults to "locahost:5432" as user "postgres" with no password

-For example ...

-    $ regstat -pg-conn-str "host=localhost port=5432 user=regstat password=regstat dbname=regstat sslmode=disable"
+* registry authorization details, via a Docker `config.json` file, using the `-docker-config` option, defaults to none
+* an equivalent registries file, see *Equivalent registries* below, using the `-equiv-registries` option, defaults to none

 Note, be sure to quote the Postgres connection string.

-Three other options can be provided ...

-* the port number to listen on, provided using the `-port` option, the default is 3333
-* registry authorization details, via a Docker `config.json` file, using the `-docker-config` option
-* an equivalent registries file, see *Equivalent registries* below, using the `-equiv-registries` option

 A full example ...
 ````